TomMelt/mdb/docs/source/quick-start.rst

      $ mdb attach -x script.mdb

    Options:
      -h, --hostname TEXT            Hostname where exchange server is running.
                                     [default: localhost]
      -p, --port INTEGER             Starting port address.
 Each rank's port is assigned as [port_address + rank].  [default:
                                     2000]
-     -s, --select TEXT           Rank(s) to debug e.g., 0,3-5 will debug ranks 0,3,4 and 5.
-If empty all ranks will be selected.
-Note ranks starts with zero index.
      -x, --exec-script FILENAME     Execute a set of mdb commands contained in a script file.
+This script will run and then normal shell mode will be resumed unless `--interactive=false` is also passed.
+     --interactive BOOLEAN          Controls whether mdb will spawn an interactive debugging shell or not.
+Intended
+                                    use is for with `-x/--exec-script`.
-     --log-level TEXT            Choose minimum level of debug messages: [DEBUG, INFO, WARN, ERROR, CRITICAL]  [default: WARN]
+     --log-level TEXT               Choose minimum level of debug messages:
+                                    [DEBUG, INFO, WARN, ERROR, CRITICAL]
+                                    [default: WARN]
+     --log-file TEXT                The path to a file to write the logs to.
+Will create the file if it does not exist.
+Special values are `stderr` and `stdout`, which
+                                    correspond to the programs standard error and output respectively.  [default: mdb-
+                                    attach.log]
      --plot-lib TEXT                Plotting library to use.
-Recommended default is [termgraph] but if this is not available [matplotlib] will be used. [matplotlib] is best if there are many ranks to debug e.g., -n 100.
+Recommended default is [termgraph] but if this is not available [matplotlib] will be used. [matplotlib] is
+                                    best if there are many ranks to debug e.g., -n 100.  [default: termgraph]
+     --connection-attempts INTEGER  Maximum number of failed connection attempts.
+                                    A connection attempt is made once per second.
-                                 [default: termgraph]
+                                    [default: 3]
      --help                         Show this message and exit.

 An example program